dirac3000/talks/readme.md

 Finally, you should configure your `app/config/app.php`.

-For database configuration edit `application/config/database.php` with the database information needed.
+For database configuration edit `app/config/database.php` with the database information needed.
 To bing up a database you should do:

 	php artisan migrate:install
 	php artisan migrate:refresh --seed

-This will setup Sessions' tables and an administrator user with password set to "password" and few more test data.
+This will setup Sessions' tables and an administrator user called admin with password set to "password" and few more test data.

 ## GRR Integration